metin/ProAngularJS-Repo/README.md

 009-sports-store: Implementation of the SportsStore application with the functionalities described on Chapter 8 up to the Making Improvements section.
 No backend has been defined.
     New functionality includes:
     .
 Form management and validation

+010-sports-store: In this project we create a Java BE application